terokarvinen/micro-jump/README.md

 Writing books, are we?
 Markdown support & interactive table of contents are explained in [help/jump.md](help/jump.md).

+## See also

+[micro-run](https://github.com/terokarvinen/micro-run) Press F5 to save and run the current file, F12 to make, F9 to make in background

 Copyright 2020-2022 Tero Karvinen https://TeroKarvinen.com
 Code repository https://github.com/terokarvinen/micro-jump
 MIT license